pds01/SampleApp/README.md

 - Ports are not open to the world
 - No SSH access to the VMs

-# Instalation Instructions
+# Installation Instructions
 - Create a stack on Cloudformation using template_part_1.json
 - Ensure status checks are green on the instances
 - Update the stack on Cloudformation using template_part_2.json
 - The template outputs the DNS name of the loadbalancer that can be used to view the application

 # Updating Sample App Code
-- Updated code will need to commied to a GIT repo
+- Updated code will need to committed to a GIT repo
 - Update the REA2DeploymentGroup element in template_part_2.json with the repo id and commit id
 - Use CloudFormation to deploy the new template
 - Manual creation of a deployment via CodeDeploy is also possible